Oral Anti-Cancer Drug Coverage Bill Gets Assembly Approval

 |Targeted News Service|

 "Dealing with cancer is very difficult for both a patient and their family - physically and emotionally.
 They shouldn't have to bear the additional burden of worrying if the best form of medication for them is affordable," explained Munoz, R-

 "At one time, intravenous chemotherapy was the only option available, however, over the years, oral anti-cancer medications have become more widely available," she continued.
-"Unfortunately, they can be very expensive and the difference in out of pocket costs that patients pay in New Jersey for oral chemotherapy versus intravenous chemotherapy can be staggering, making access to oral anti-cancer drugs for some patients unaffordable."
+"Unfortunately, they can be very expensive and the difference in out of pocket costs that patients pay in

 The bill, S-1834/A-2666, requires health insurance carriers (hospital, medical and health service corporations, individual, small employer, and larger group commercial insurers, and health maintenance organizations), the State Health Benefits Program (SHBP), and the School Employees' Health Benefits Program (SEHBP) to provide coverage of expenses for prescribed, orally administered anti-cancer medications used to kill or slow the growth of cancerous cells on a basis no less favorable than the policy or contract provides for intravenously administered or injected anti-cancer medications.